browserengineering/book/book/http.md

 So far we've communicated with another computer using `telnet`.
 But it turns out that `telnet` is quite a simple program, and we can do the same programmatically.
-It'll require extracting host name and path from the URL, creating a *socket*, sending a request, and receiving a response.[^why-not-parse]
+It'll require extracting the host name and path from the URL, creating a *socket*, sending a request, and receiving a response.[^why-not-parse]